#SimpolQuick: Your existence matters

 One lazy afternoon at a cafe in Katipunan, you asked me, “If you were an object, what would you be?”
 I said, “An umbrella.”
 You blinked, a half-smile forming.
 “Why?”

 “Because whether it shines or rains, you’d still want me near,” I said, teasing.
 “For your own good, of course.
-Only for you.”
+Only for you, because your existence matters so much to me.”

 You laughed, then replied, “I’d be a mirror.”